Theodorakis, the composer of ‘Zorba the Greek,’ has died at the age of 96.

 Mikis Theodorakis, a renowned Greek musician who scored the 1964 classic film “Zorba the Greek” and was a symbol of opposition to the former military dictatorship, died on Thursday in Athens at the age of 96.

-Theodorakis, a talented musician and political outcast, was lauded in his homeland for his inspirational songs and defiance during the junta’s control from 1967 to 1974.
+Theodorakis, a talented musician and political outcast, was adored in Greece for his inspirational songs and defiance during the junta’s control from 1967 to 1974.

-Three days of mourning will be observed around the country to honor his lengthy career and cultural contributions.
+Following his death, the Greek flag was flown at half mast at the Acropolis on Thursday, and parliament held a minute of silence.

-But it was his film title scores that made him famous around the world, including “Z” in 1969 and “Serpico” in 1973.
+He was primarily known for his film title scores, which included “Z” in 1969 and “Serpico” in 1973, among others.

 His works included operas, choir music, and popular songs, creating a soundtrack to his country’s life.